Schedule 13 Permits

 Open Air Permits to Burn (under Council’s General Local Law 2012) are required to burn materials on land not zoned as rural living or farming outside the declared Fire Danger Period.
-More information on this application process can be found on Council's Local Laws page.
+More information on this application process can be found on Council's Community Safety page.
 Burning in these zones is not permitted during the Fire Danger Period.

 More information on fire restrictions can be found on the Country Fire Authority's website www.cfa.vic.gov.au.